Paracontrolled Distributions and the 3-dimensional Stochastic Quantization Equation: Introduction

-Since the non-linear term diverges when $\eps$ goes to zero, an a priori estimate for the wanted solution is hard to find.
-To overcome this problem we have to focus on the following modified equation
+Since the non-linear term diverges when $\eps$ goes to zero, an a priori estimate for the wanted solution is difficult to find.
+To overcome this problem we have to focus on the following modified equation:

 where $C_{\eps}>0$ is a renormalization constant which diverges when $\eps$ goes to 0.
-We will show that we have to take $C_\eps\sim \frac{a}{\eps}+b\log(\eps)+c$ to obtain a non trivial limit for $(u^\eps)^2-C_\eps$.
+We will show that we have to take $C_\eps\sim \frac{a}{\eps}+b\log(\eps)+c$ to obtain a non trivial limit for $u^\eps$.

-Therefore this paper aims at giving a meaning of the equation~\eqref{eq:milde-stoch} and at obtaining a (local in time) solution.
+Therefore the aim of this work is to give a meaning to the Equation~\eqref{eq:milde-stoch} and to obtain a (local in time) solution.
 The method developed here uses some ideas of~\cite{hairer_solving_2013} where the author deals with the KPZ equation.
-More precisely we use the partial series expansion of the solution to define the reminder term using the notion of paracontrolled distributions introduced in~\cite{gubinelli_paraproducts_2012}.
-A solution of this equation has already been constructed in the remarkable paper of Hairer~\cite{hairer_theory_2013} where the author shows the convergence of the solution of the mollified equation \eqref{eq:mollify equation}.
+More precisely, we will expand the solution as the sum of stochastic objects involving the Gaussian field $X$ and derive an equation for the remainder, which can be solved by a fixed point argument using the notion of paracontrolled distributions introduced in~\cite{gubinelli_paraproducts_2012}.
+A solution to this equation has already been constructed in the remarkable paper of Hairer~\cite{hairer_theory_2013} where the author shows the convergence of the solution of the mollified equation \eqref{eq:mollify equation}.